borksh/bork/docs/index.md

 The `status` command will confirm that assertions are met or not, and output their status.
 It will not take any action to satisfy those assertions.
-There are a handful of statuses an assertion can return, and this since this mode is the closest bork can do to a true `dry run`(*) you can use it to test a script against a pre-existing machine.
+There are a handful of statuses an assertion can return, and this since this mode is the closest bork can do to a true 'dry run'\*, you can use it to test a script against a pre-existing machine.

-* Some types, such as `git`, need to modify local state by talking to the network (such as performing `git fetch`), without modifying the things the assertion aims to check.
+\* Some types, such as `git`, need to modify local state by talking to the network (such as performing `git fetch`), without modifying the things the assertion aims to check.

 The status command will give you output such as: